A Transfer Attack to Image Watermarks: Our Transfer Attack

 \subsection{Train Surrogate Watermarking Models}

-Transfer attacks require a set of surrogate watermarking models to produce perturbation for a watermarked image.
-To improve the transferability of the perturbation produced in our transfer attack, a crucial challenge is to encourage diversity among the surrogate watermarking models.
-The attacker first collects an image dataset (called \emph{surrogate dataset}) to train the surrogate watermarking models.
-The surrogate dataset may have a different distribution from the dataset used to train the target watermarking model.
-To encourage diversity, we propose to adopt \emph{bootstrapping}~\cite{efron1994introduction}, which is a widely used technique to train diverse models in statistics.
-Specifically, the attacker resamples $m$ subsets from the surrogate dataset, each of which is used to train one of the $m$ surrogate watermarking models.
-Moreover, the attacker can use different neural network architectures and different watermark lengths for the $m$ surrogate watermarking models.
+Transfer attacks require surrogate watermarking models to generate perturbations for watermarked images.
+A key challenge is ensuring diversity among these models to improve transferability.
+The attacker collects a \emph{surrogate dataset}, potentially with a different distribution from the target model’s dataset, and uses \emph{bootstrapping}~\citep{efron1994introduction} to promote diversity.
+Specifically, $m$ subsets are resampled from the dataset, each used to train one of the $m$ surrogate models.
+Additionally, the attacker can vary neural network architectures and watermark lengths across the models.